obsidian-tasks-group/obsidian-tasks/contributing/Dependencies/Overview of dependencies and `package.json`.md

 However, Obsidian's plugin architecture handles linking in the Obsidian API and its dependencies (such as `@codemirror/*` packages), so those are not part of the runtime "dependencies" in `package.json` and must also be marked as "external" in the build system configuration (`esbuild.config.mjs`).
 Some subset of the packages marked "external" in [esbuild.config.mjs](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/esbuild.config.mjs) will be listed as "devDependencies" because their APIs are used in the plugin or its tests.
-Therefore, "devDependency" vs. "dependency" separation is not a sufficient indicator of whether a package needs manual "smoke testing" of runtime behavior.
+Therefore, "devDependency" vs. "dependency" separation is not a sufficient indicator of whether a package needs manual "[[How do I smoke-test the Tasks plugin|smoke testing]]" of runtime behavior.